 For safe contact lens wear, you should know and always practice your lens care routine

-• Always remove, clean, rinse and disinfect your lenses according to the schedule prescribed by your eye
+- Always remove, clean, rinse and disinfect your lenses according to the schedule prescribed by your eye are practitioner.

 Note: Some solutions may have more than one function, which will be indicated on the label.
 Read the label on the solution bottle and follow instructions.

 "Clean one lens first (always the same lens first to avoid mixups), rinse the lens thoroughly with recommended saline or disinfecting solution to remove the cleaning solution, mucus and film from the lens surface.
 Follow the instructions provided in the cleaning solution labeling.
 Put that lens into the correct chamber of the lens storage case.
 Then repeat the procedure for the second lens."

 "After cleaning, disinfect lenses using the system recommended by your eye care practitioner and/or the lens manufacturer.
 Follow the instructions provided in the disinfection solution labeling."

 "To store lenses, disinfect and leave them in the closed/unopened case until ready to wear.
 If lenses are not to be used immediately following disinfection, you should consult the package insert or your eye care practitioner for information on storage of your lenses."

 "Always keep your lenses completely immersed in a recommended disinfecting solution when the lenses are not being worn.
 If you discontinue wearing your lenses, but plan to begin wearing them again after a few weeks, ask your eye care practitioner for a recommendation on how to store your lenses."

 "Contact Lenses cannot be heat (thermally) disinfected."

 "After removing your lenses from the lens case, empty and rinse the lens storage case with solution(s) recommended by the lens case manufacturer; then allow the lens case to air dry.
 When the case is used again, refill it with fresh storage solution.
 Replace lens case at regular intervals."